 There is still, and will always be, a great value in tactile artwork.
 There is no better way to complete a home or business than with original art.
 Art can be very powerful and moving.
 It is also sometimes purely aesthetically pleasing.

+The artist of the future will find a way to meet their end user halfway, between the canvas and the iPad.
 The galleries of the future will concern themselves far more with creating a good user experience, and far less about age-old values that have actually been dead for decades.

 Thanks to the commercials during the Super Bowl, I can recognize the guys who created Words with Friends.
 Maybe soon they will recognize me.